ASLA-NY Equitable Public Urban Space Scholarship

 In addition, this scholarship requires the following:

-Upload a PDF or JPG copy of your high school diploma, transcript, signed letter from an administrator, or other proof of having graduated from a high school within the ASLA-NY Chapter boundary.
+Upload a PDF or JPG copy of your current New York driver license or identification card, high school diploma, high school transcript, signed letter from an administrator, college enrollment papers, or other proof of being a permanent resident or having graduated from a high school within the ASLA-NY Chapter boundary.
 This is only necessary for applicants who do not attend a university within the ASLA-NY Chapter boundary.

 - 2 Letters of Recommendation

 Provide the e-mail address for each recommender and instructions will be sent to them.
-Letters should address the applicant’s dedication to the public realm and the advancement of the landscape architecture profession.
+Letters should address the applicant’s dedication to equitable design of the public realm.

 - Essay (1 page max)

 Upload your original essay in PDF format.
-In 300 words or less, explain how you value public design, why you are interested in designing in the public realm, and how you plan to change our cities to be better places to live, work, and play.
+In 300 words or less, explain your interest in equitable public space design and how you plan to change our cities to be better, more equitable places to live, work, and play.
 The essay should be no more than one page with margins of at least 1”, 10-point or larger font, and no images or graphics.
 Please include Applicant Name/Essay/Scholarship Name and page number on each page.